ningalu/nge2/README.md

 - Install Conan
 ### Building
 - Clone and navigate into the repo
-- Configure the CMake project manually or using the build script
+- Install the Conan dependencies and configure the CMake project manually or use the build script
 ```python build.py all```